mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 The fundamental problem seemed like the documentary couldn't decide what it was.
 Is it a story about the intern project or the interns themselves?
 Or is it a story about Fog Creek in general?
 Or is it about tech culture in the mid-2000s?

 The documentary tries to be lots of different things, so The total runtime with credits is only 78 minutes, and there's a lot of dead air.
 They keep interviewing a programmer at the Fog Creek office about his tomato plant, and it has no relevance to anything.
 They also do bizarre reenactments of things that didn't matter in the first place, like two of the interns finding a cockroach and getting scared.

+One of the most exciting moments of the film is when they finally launch the product.
+It captures the feeling of vulnerability and failure when you think your product is going to be a sensation, and instead it just flops.
+They seem to just forget about it.
+They never explain when the first sale happened or talk to anyone about how they felt about the launch.

+Michael Pryor long speech about cockroaches

 From just a technical level, it seemed like it was made by someone who didn't have much experience filming anything.
 The interviews are uncomfortably close to people's faces, often with harsh lighting and mediocre sound quality.